 Affordable Housing and Community Development

 I’ve spent most of my career creating and implementing large-scale investment programs, primarily public-private partnerships.
 I advise financial institutions and other corporate investors in transactions that bring much-needed capital to privately developed affordable housing and other community developments—under the framework and support of publicly sponsored programs.
-I love the challenge of bridging seemingly impossible gaps between these worlds, working with, and developing, new financing tools and programs that meet the goals of sophisticated investors.
+I love the challenge of bridging seemingly impossible gaps between these worlds, working with and developing new financing tools and programs that meet the goals of sophisticated investors.

 I’m proud to be a founder and leader of NP’s Legally Green® initiative.
 It’s been rewarding to integrate my long-standing personal pledge to the environment into my substantive legal practice.
 As a LEED AP, my participation on local and national advisory boards such as Conservation International, have helped further the firm’s commitment to sustainability.
-Through my role on the board of the firm’s conference company IPED, Inc., I am also a co-chair of the Affordable Housing Summit at USGBC’s Greenbuild®, the world’s largest conference and expo dedicated to green building.
+Through my role on the board of the firm’s conference company IPED, Inc., I also have served as a co-chair of the Affordable Housing Summit at USGBC’s Greenbuild®, the world’s largest conference and expo dedicated to green building.

 Teaching and Speaking